Ecohen4/NLP/harry_potter.md

 - Harry had slipped through Voldemort’s clutches for a second time, but it had been a narrow escape, and even now, weeks later, Harry kept waking in the night, drenched in cold sweat, wondering where Voldemort was now, remembering his livid face, his wide, mad eyes—  Harry suddenly sat bolt upright on the garden bench.
 - Harry knew he shouldn’t have risen to Dudley’s bait, but Dudley had said the very thing Harry had been thinking himself… maybe he didn’t have any friends at Hogwarts…  Wish they could see famous Harry Potter now, he thought savagely as he spread manure on the flower beds, his back aching, sweat running down his face.

-Overall, while this is entirely a judgement call, I decided to go with the () summarizer as the "default" in the code, as this had a good combination of descriptive yet different sentences, and seemed to represent the chapter as a whole well.
-That said, as mentioned above, the algorithm I created allows the user to select any of the eight summarization algorithms.
+Overall, while this is entirely a judgement call, I decided to go with the TextRank summarizer as the "default" in the code, as this had a good combination of descriptive yet different sentences, and seemed to represent the chapter as a whole well.
+That said, as mentioned above, the script I created allows the user to select any of the eight summarization algorithms.

 Either way, this would definitely allow someone who is not familiar with the Harry Potter series of books to get familiar with the content within each chapter very quickly.
-Also, while this algorithm was unable to create good titles for each chapter (I played around with several options but wasn't happy with any of them), in the next steps section, I outline and abstractive methodology that might be a good option for title creation.
+Also, while this algorithm was unable to create good titles for each chapter (I played around with several options but wasn't happy with any of them), in the 'Next Steps section below, I outline an abstractive methodology that might be a good option for title creation.

 [Back to Top](#Table-of-Contents)

 # Topic Modeling: LDA with Gensim/spaCy

 Latent Dirichlet Allocation is an unsupervised modeling technique, used to derive (k=num_topics) latent topics from corpuses of text (collections of documents).
-There are many examples of real-world use cases for this technique, such as search engines, text to speech, classifying social media users, and many more.
+There are many examples of real-world use cases for this technique, such as document classification, search engine optimization, classifying social media users, and many more.

-Gensim makes it very easy to create bigram and or trigram models, and spaCy's lemmitization feature allows one to take use the parts of speech they are interested in.
+Gensim makes it very easy to create bigram and/or trigram models, and spaCy's lemmitization feature allows one to take use the parts of speech they are interested in.
 In this case, I decided to only use nouns, adjectives, verbs, and adverbs, in order to reduce the amount of words that would be less useful to differentiate topics.

 The LDA algorithm takes an input X matrix (which is the term document frequecy matrix from the corpus) and creates phi and theta matrices, which relate to the input matrix as follows: